MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

   type: 'Prompt';

   /**
-   * The content of the confirmation, as a Custom UI component.
+   * The content of the prompt, as a Custom UI component.
    */
   content: Component;